Viva Voice

 Fátima · Nazaré · Óbidos

-Departing from Alcochete, this experience takes us to the heart of the country to discover places where stories have shaped communities, beliefs and identities over time.
-More than visiting iconic landmarks, we propose a day of listening, curiosity and narrative, led by a storyteller who connects past and present.
-In Fátima, we cross Portugal's best-known religious centre, not to assert truths, but to reveal curiosities, contexts and stories that exist beyond the grandeur of the Sanctuary, an experience that speaks to religious and non-religious people alike.
-In Nazaré we find a place that for centuries was the country's main religious centre and that today is a symbol of transformation.
-The world's biggest waves coexist with deep traditions, the women of the seven skirts, the legends of the historic quarter and a community that has reinvented itself without losing its identity, all set against breathtaking views over the Atlantic.
-In Óbidos, we step into a setting that seems suspended in time.
-A place that shows Portugal before it was Portugal, where stories meet the charm of the streets, the local flavours and an atmosphere felt more than explained.
-A full-day experience where the journey, the stories and the people matter as much as the places we visit.
+Departing from Alcochete, this full-day experience takes us to the heart of Portugal to discover places where stories have shaped communities, beliefs and identities through the centuries.
+Rather than simply visiting iconic landmarks, we invite you to enjoy a day of curiosity, storytelling and meaningful conversation, guided by a storyteller who connects the past with the present.
+In Fátima, we explore Portugal's most renowned religious destination, not to affirm beliefs, but to uncover the fascinating stories, historical context and curiosities that exist beyond the grandeur of the Sanctuary.
+It is an experience that speaks equally to those with faith and to those who are simply curious about its cultural and historical significance.
+In Nazaré, we discover a place that for centuries was one of Portugal's most important religious centres and has since become a symbol of transformation.
+Home to some of the world's biggest waves, Nazaré also preserves deep-rooted traditions, from the women wearing the famous seven skirts to the legends of its historic quarter, all set against breathtaking views over the Atlantic Ocean.
+In Óbidos, we step into a village that seems suspended in time.
+A place that reveals Portugal before Portugal itself existed, where history blends effortlessly with charming streets, local flavours and an atmosphere that is best experienced rather than explained.
+Traveling in a comfortable five-seat vehicle, this intimate experience is limited to a maximum of 4 participants (adults and children combined), allowing for genuine conversations, personal attention and the flexibility that only small groups can offer.
+A full-day journey where the road, the stories and the people are every bit as important as the places we visit.

 Practical Information